Undergraduate Library Research Fellow

 How to Apply

-Applications require a completed application packet, personal statement, research proposal, and two recommendations, including one from your project advisor.
-All student materials should be submitted online and all faculty recommendations should be emailed to firstname.lastname@example.org by February 15, 2016.
+Applications require a completed application packet, personal statement, research proposal, and two recommendations, including one from your project advisor (faculty librarian).
+All student materials should be submitted online and all faculty recommendations should be emailed to email@example.com by February 17, 2017 at NOON.
 For more detailed instructions, see the application instructions.

 What will I need to do if awarded this fellowship?

-A report on the progress of the project is required by the first day of Autumn Semester 2016.
-Scholarship recipients will be required to present their findings (or work in progress) at the 2016 Fall Undergraduate Research Day and are strongly encouraged to apply to present at the 2017 Denman Undergraduate Research Forum.
+A report on the progress of the project is required by end of July 2017.
+Scholarship recipients will be required to present their findings (or work in progress) at the 2017 Fall Undergraduate Research Day and are strongly encouraged to apply to present at the 2018 Denman Undergraduate Research Forum.